 Ed. note: This SIG P224 review is from the Media Day at the Range at the 2012 SHOT Show.
 Two of our writers, Aaron and Randall, got to spend some time shooting and evaluating the new SIG SAUER pistol.

-As Aaron and I wandered down the long dusty row of vendors at 2012 SHOT Show Media Day at the Range, we spied the blue and white Sig Sauer banner.
-We ducked into a line of writers and fairly giggled to each other, “P224!”
+As Aaron and I wandered down the long dusty row of vendors at 2012 SHOT Show Media Day at the Range, we spied the blue and white SIG SAUER banner.
+We ducked into a line of writers and fairly giggled to each other: the P224 was here!

 We waited quite some time to reach the front of the line, but it was worth it.
 I have carried a .40 cal.
-Sig Sauer P226 or P226R for well over a decade, so I am somewhat familiar with Sig’s work.
+SIG SAUER P226 and then the P226R for well over a decade, so I am somewhat familiar with SIG’s work.

 The gun available for us to shoot was the P224 Extreme, which is the basic P224 platform with the slide coated in black Nitron and the frame wearing Hogue Piranha G-10 grips.
 The sights were three-dot SIGLITE night sights.